JRussell21/Versioning-With-A-Team/Summers.md

 #Haden Foster

 Over the last summer, I spent my time completing an online course for CT300.
 I also spent a lot of time working with my uncle learning how to be proficient with tools and other handy skills.
 When I wasn't working with my uncle, I was reading and trying to brush up on my Java skills.

+#Chase Watkins

+over the summer I spent most of my time working and saving up money.
+Usually when I wasn't working I was spending my time with on my hobbies, art and programming.
+I also learned the basics of MonoGame, a C# framework for game development.